"Kotor is one of the great undiscovered places in the world. Montenegro is a beautiful secret!"

 , or Petar II Petrović, who ruled over Montenegro in the first half of the 19th century.
 We have no interest in paying any tribute to Njegos but still the mausoleum was well worth a visit.
 Both for it being an impressive construction in itself but most of all for the fabulous views we got over Lovcen National Park from there.

 Montenegro has been independent since 2006.
-But Montenegro
+But Montenegro was also an independent nation

 Kotor - Coat of arms